 Grounds for Divorce

 Florida has been a no-fault divorce state since 1971.
 In a traditional fault divorce, a spouse had to prove misbehavior on the part of the other spouse, such as adultery, desertion, abuse, alcoholism, etc., in order to obtain a divorce.
 Under Florida’s no-fault divorce laws, a person may obtain a divorce, called “dissolution of marriage,” without proving fault.
-Consulting a dedicated divorce attorney can help you come to a satisfactory resolution in your divorce.
+Consulting a dedicated West Palm Beach divorce lawyer can help you come to a satisfactory resolution in your divorce.

 There are two grounds for divorce in Florida: